 Image Credit: Mustang Attitude

-Built by Monroe Shocks and Hot Rod magazine and released in 1977 was the Monroe Handler Mustang.
-This Mustang featured a number of improvements such as a Roush-tuned 363ci engine capable of producing 400 horsepower and an upgraded exterior with fenders and other enhancements.
+The Monroe Handler Mustang was built in 1977 by Monroe Shocks and Hot Rod magazine.
+This Mustang featured a number of improvements such as a Roush-tuned 363 CID engine capable of producing 400 horsepower and an upgraded exterior with fenders and other enhancements.

 The Stampede Edition Mustang was a special promotion for Texas and Oklahoma dealers in 2006 to help boost Mustang sales.
 500 Stampede Edition Mustangs were produced, each with an engraved numbered plaque to verify its authenticity.
 The special edition featured some upgrades to the interior and exterior.